CIS-Company/Documentation/README.md

 This may include documentation showing compliance with PCI, GDPR, or other industry-specific regulations.
 (Pick one compliance framework)

- link the Team Agreement doc, System Selection doc, topologies/visuals and the slideshow.
+ link the Team Agreement doc,
+ the slideshow.

 Create a basic README.md file within this repo that contains the names of all the members (your GitHub and LinkedIn profiles) as well as a description of the project.